What does SAP-ITSM Integration mean?

 - an incident in the ITSM tool automatically generates a message in the SAP system.

-- an approved change directly triggers a transport request in SAP,
+- an approved change directly triggers a transport request in SAP.

 - an SAP system reports a technical error that is directly visible in ITSM and can be processed there.

-More relevant than ever: the End of SAP Solution Manager
+More relevant than ever: The end of SAP Solution Manager

 Scenarios & Benefits of SAP-ITSM Integration

 SAP processes such as Incident, Change or Transport Management often affect several teams and are highly regulated at the same time.
 If they are not properly integrated into the central ITSM, friction losses, duplication of work and, in an emergency, even audit risks arise.
+Here are three typical scenarios in which SAP-ITSM integration pays off in particular:

 SAP is the backbone of many business processes, but in Change and Support Management it often remains a black box.
 While central ITSM platforms have long been established, SAP-relevant processes still run in separate tools, workarounds or shadow processes in many places.